felicity12345/felicity12345/README.md

 ### Hi there 👋

-My name is Felix, I am a self developed Data Analyst currently seeking for a graduate role to explore
+My name is Felix, I am a Data Analyst currently seeking for a graduate role to explore

 This account is a showcase of stuff i like working on.